Cryptoverse: What crisis? Venture capitalists bet big on crypto | Business

 Though not all investors are so bullish in the face of the crypto carnage, not by any means.
 David Siemer, CEO of California crypto management firm Wave Financial, said there were signs of a pullback from the sky-high valuations of crypto firms last year.

-Rumi Morales, director of investments at Digital Currency Group, a major American VC, said the data reflected increasingly robust faith in the crypto and blockchain sector.
+Rumi Morales, director of investments at Digital Currency Group, a major U.S. crypto investor, said the data reflected increasingly robust faith in the crypto and blockchain sector.
 "There used to be existential risk being in the space - that the whole industry was just going to go away, it was all a dream.
 That is not the case anymore."

 Adoption of crypto as an investment tool mushroomed last year, with the use of blockchain also gaining ground - even if the revolutionary changes from the technology promised to industries such as finance and commodities remain elusive.
 Among the mega U.S. crypto deals in 2022: $400 million raised by the U.S. arm of crypto exchange FTX in January; a $450 million fundraising round by blockchain developer ConsenSys in March; and $400 million raised by stablecoin issuer Circle a month later.